 - Higher response rate.
 Since you’re catching users right at the moment when they are already engaged, it typically leads to better response rates.

 - More accurate feedback.
 Immediate feedback is usually 40% more accurate than opinions collected 24 or more hours later.

 - Automatic collection.
 What’s beautiful about in-app feedback is that you don’t have to send manual messages every time to collect opinions.
 Instead, you just set up the rules and triggers and get feedback on autopilot.

 - More love from users.
 77% of respondents claim that they view brands more favorably if they ask and apply customer feedback.

 - Product improvement.
-This is the most important one, as it helps specify the areas of improvement and a potential future product development plan.
+This is the most important one, as it helps specify the areas of improvement and produce product improvement ideas.
 Users share their pain points guiding you in the right direction.